Kefwmag/kefwmag.github.io/_posts/2016-04-21-and-the-light.md

 T– Rey was my favourite character, as she showed very clear character development, and was very cool in the fight scenes.

-{% include image.html url="/assets/edition-1/force awakens.jpg" description="The Force Awakens" %}
+{% include image.html url="/assets/edition-1/force awakens.jpg" description="" %}

 ***Q4 – If you could be any character from the film who would you be and why?***